 Insert actors into the scene with camera work

-We’ve all seen scenes with poor image compositing at least once, in which the background is obviously fake because of how flat everything seems.
+We’ve all seen scenes with poor image compositing at least once.
+Scenes in which the background is obviously fake because of how flat everything seems.
 One of the ways in which you can avoid that effect is by not filming static shots of your characters when there’s a green screen behind them.
-The camera movement adds depth to the shot, and if it is done correctly, it can easily pass as a real background.
+The camera movement adds depth to the shot.
+If this is done correctly, it can easily pass as a real background!

 Light characters to match the scene

-Of course, one other thing you must always do when working with fake backgrounds or using green screens for VFX is lighting your characters accordingly.
-Pay attention to the light sources and color temperatures of your lights in the scene you need to recreate, and illuminate your character as such to avoid any hard contrast that doesn’t match the setup.
+Of course, one other thing you must always do when working with fake backgrounds is lighting your characters accordingly.
+Pay attention to the light sources and color temperatures of your lights.
+This will later be useful when recreating scenes!
+Illuminate your character to avoid any hard contrast that doesn’t match the lighting setup.

 Use the light wrap tool on your editing software

-If your characters are in motion and properly lit for the scene you’ll be placing them in, then all it rests is just adjusting some subtle, yet significant details.
-Besides doing the color correction of your character and the scene overall, you can use the light wrap effect in post production to really blend the elements in frame with the surroundings, giving it a more natural and real feel to the shot.
+Be conscious while your characters are in motion and how the lighting affects them.
+Your shot will rest in adjusting some subtle, yet significant details.
+Besides doing the color correction of your character and the scene overall, you can use the light wrap effect in post production.
+It’s important to really blend the elements in frame with the surroundings.
+This will give a more natural and real feel to the shot!

 Take advantage of lower apertures

-When using lower apertures, you are normally letting more light into the lens, thus not needing to resort to the ISO so much if you are in a controlled environment.
+When using lower apertures, you are normally letting more light into the lens.
+You might not need to resort to the ISO so much if you are in an controlled environment.
 This is important because, when you are masking in post and doing all the processes required to create a great green screen effect, you want as little noise as possible in your image and you want your character’s silhouette to be as clear as it can be.

 Increase the shutter speed to decrease motion blur